top of page

 During those formative years, Rachel realized her love for leadership serving as Honor Society President, Student Council President, Sophmore Class President and as a Senior Class Officer.
 As a Senior in high school, Rachel also was the Mascot "Elliot the Eagle".

 Ms. Proctor is the Owner and Administrative Director of the Neighborhood Christian Learning Center of Dallas, Inc. NCLC of Dallas has been owned and operated by Rachel’s family for nearly 30 years.
-The center is Nationally Accredited through the National Accreditation Commission and is now entering into its 10th year as an offsite campus for Dallas ISD in their School Readiness Initiative and has been designated by the Texas Education Agency as a “Pre K Center of Excellence”.
+The center is Nationally Accredited through the National Accreditation Commission.
+NCLCD has served as a partner campus for Dallas ISD’s School Readiness Initiative for nearly two decades.

 Community service is at the heart of everything Rachel does.
 Her love for her alma mater, DeSoto High School, fueled her to launch a non-profit called EMERGE Leadership, Inc. (ELI) which helps female, first-generation college students navigate the journey from high school to college through creative programming and scholarship opportunities.
 To date, ELI has provided young women with scholarships totaling nearly $25,000 since its inception in 2013 and also provides students with laptops and other technology to use to further their college education.

-• Rachel is also a 2015 DeSoto High School Alumni Hall of Fame Inductee.
+• Rachel is a 2015 DeSoto High School Alumni Hall of Fame Inductee

-• JL Turner Legal Association awarded her with the 2018 Hon.
+• JL Turner Legal Association 2018 Hon.
 Cleo Steele Committed Mentor Award

 • National Council of Negro Women's 2018 Community Leadership Award